All Episodes

 They did not give off a good vibe, according to the neighbor.

-Obviously, the FBI is all over this as evidenced by the comments of Cash Patel and Dan Bongino.
+Obviously, the FBI is all over this, as evidenced by the comments of Cash Patel and Dan Bongino.

-Um the FBI investigating at least seven social media accounts that suggested Charlie Kirk would be murdered before it happened.
+The FBI investigating at least seven social media accounts that suggested Charlie Kirk would be murdered before it happened.

 That's pretty chilling.

-And people want to, you know, throw cash and Pam and Dan under the bus.
+And people want to, you know, throw Cash and Pam and Dan under the bus.

 No, I told you they'd do a good job, and they did.

-Bold, inspired solutions for America.
+We'll continue old inspired solutions for America.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

-All right, 25 now till the top of the hour.
+All right, 25 now till the top of the hour, 800-941.

-800 941 Sean is our number.
+Sean is our number.

-If you want to be a part of the program, you know, um, what did Erica Kirk say?
+If you want to be a part of the program, you know, what did Erica Kirk say?

-And you know, there was an article out today, which I found very, very interesting.
+And, you know, there was an article out today, which I found very, very interesting.

-Uh in spite of in spite of all of that, um, the American people, you know, hearing anti-Semitism, you know, Eliana Johnson, who you used to work with us on Hannity on the TV show,
+In spite of all of that, the American people, you know, hearing anti-Semitism, you know, Eliana Johnson, who used to work with us on Hannity on the TV show, and she's really come into her own as a reporter,

-and she's really come into our own as a reporter, you know, pointed out that, you know, young conservatives, for example, overwhelmingly, a majority of them have a very positive view of Israel and support Donald Trump's handling of the U.S. Israel relationship.
+you know, pointed out that, you know, young conservatives, for example, overwhelmingly, a majority of them have a very positive view of Israel and support Donald Trump's handling of the U.S.-Israel relationship.

-And we see it worldwide, college campuses, halls of Congress.
+And, you know, because there is a lot of hatred being expressed, and we see it worldwide, college campuses, halls of Congress.

 You have tens and tens of thousands of Israelis displaced.